 The films explore the variety of the V&A's collections, and the complexities in preparing them for display in our galleries.
 UK audiences can see the programme on iPlayer here.

-The first episode of series 1 traced the care of a perennial favourite from the V&A Museum of Childhood, Pumpie the Elephant, along with a look at our preparation for the Christian Dior: Designer of Dreams exhibition in 2019.
+The first episode of series 1 traced the care of a perennial favourite from Young V&A, Pumpie the Elephant, along with a look at our preparation for the Christian Dior: Designer of Dreams exhibition in 2019.

 Pumpie the Elephant was made in about 1900 by the children of the Cattley family, who lived in Ealing, West London.
 He is currently dressed as a sailor in dark blue wool, and his jacket is decorated with brass buttons – but he has several other outfits for dressing up, including a kilt and a green velvet jacket.
 He was clearly played with a lot, but has also been attacked over time by moths, and the film traces Pumpie as he is carefully prepared for travel to an exhibition at the Wellcome Collection.